 ROBINSON: It's almost always the first question when I get the National Mall, they say why is the scaffolding up on the Washington Monument?

 CONNELLY: That's because nearly two years ago, a 5.8 magnitude earthquake shook the capital.
 Afterward, the Parks Service closed the monument.
 They hired a crew to repel down the top and inspect it for damage.
 At 555 feet, the monument is still the tallest stone and mortar structure in the world, and it didn't handle the tremor well.
-It took most of the last four months just to build the scaffolding so workers can start repairs.
-And now the monument's austere marble facade is obscured by an intricate metal cage.
-Now that that part's done, James Perry from the National Parks Service says fixing the actual cracks is pretty basic masonry work.
+It took most of the last four months just to build the scaffolding so workers could start repairs.
+And now, the monument's austere marble facade is obscured by an intricate metal cage.
+Now that that part's done, James Perry, from the National Park Service, says fixing the actual cracks is pretty basic masonry work.

 JAMES PERRY: They use a technique called Dutchman, which is when they might cut a small piece of the stone out and replace it with similar stone.